Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Background

 We consider a problem of computing the solution $v: [0,T] \times \Omega \to \mathbb{R}$ of an evolution equation

 where $\mathcal{N}_\alpha$ is a nonlinear differential operator acting on $v$ with a small constant parameter $\alpha >0$,

-Here the subscripts of $v$ mean partial derivatives in $t$ and $x$, $\Omega \subset \mathbb{R}$ is a bounded domain, $T$ denotes the final time and $v_0: \Omega \to \mathbb{R}$ is the prescribed initial data.
+Here, $\Omega \subset \mathbb{R}$ is a bounded domain, $T$ denotes the final time and $v_0: \Omega \to \mathbb{R}$ is the prescribed initial data.
 Although the methodology allows for different types of boundary conditions, we restrict our discussion to Dirichlet or periodic cases and prescribe the boundary data as